The Shadow of the Cat

-The Shadow of the Cat is a 1961 British Hammer horror film directed by John Gilling and starring André Morell, Barbara Shelley, Freda Jackson and Kynaston Reeves.
-It was written by George Baxt and photographed in black-and-white by Arthur Grant and Len Harris.
+The Shadow of the Cat is a 1961 British horror film directed by John Gilling and starring André Morell and Barbara Shelley.
+It was written by George Baxt and photographed in black-and-white by Arthur Grant.
 Produced by Hammer Film Productions, it was released in May 1961 on a double feature bill with Curse of the Werewolf.
-Don Mingaye was Art Director, Bernard Robinson was Production Designer,Les Bowie did Special Effects and Roy Ashton handled Makeup.

-Although the name Hammer doesn't appear in the credits, the film was indeed a Hammer production, according to its writer George Baxt.
-Baxt initially formed a production company with Jon Pennington and Richard Hatton called BHP Productions to produce the film, but at the last minute, Hammer decided to co-produce it with them, to release it on a double bill with their Curse of the Werewolf.
-It was shot between November 14, 1960 and December 24, 1960.
-Baxt initially intended for the cat to exist only in the minds of the film's villains, but Gilling insisted that there be a real cat in the story.

-The story is about Tabitha, the house cat of a wealthy lady Ella Venable, who witnesses the murder of her owner by her owner's husband Walter and two servants Andrew and Clarlleda.
-The cat becomes bent on revenge while the murderers try to kill her, as she is the only witness.
+The story is about Tabitha, the house cat of a wealthy lady Ella Venable, who witnesses the murder of her owner by her owner's husband Walter and two servants Andrew and Clara.
+The cat becomes bent on revenge while the murderers try to kill her, the only witness.